AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **SNMP** (Simple Network Management Protocol): Used for monitoring and managing devices on a network.
 It can reset a password on a network device or change its baseline configuration, and send requests to network devices for a report on how much of the network’s bandwidth is being used up.

 - **ICMP** (Internet Control Message Protocol): Used by devices to tell each other about status and data transmission errors across the network (dropped/disappeared/redirected packets, connectivity issues,...).
-A receiving device can send a report to the sending device about the data transmission.
+Device A asks device B for a status update, and B sends a report to A about the data transmission.
 It helps to detect and solve network errors.
 Usually used as a quick way to troubleshoot network connectivity and latency by issuing the `ping` command on Linux OS.

 - **DHCP** (Dynamic Host Configuration Protocol) (server: UDP port 67) (client: UDP port 68): Used on a network to configure devices.
 It works with the router to assign a unique IP address to each device and provide the addresses of the appropriate DNS server and default gateway for each device.